History of roads in Ireland: Motorways in the Republic of Ireland

 In June 2007, it was announced that around 800 km of roads would be either opened as motorways or re-designated as motorways if already opened under powers granted in the Roads Act 2007.
-In July 2008, S.I.
-No. 279 of 2008 was signed: it redesignated a number of roads, either already open, under construction or proposed, as motorways.
+In July 2008, the Roads Act 2007 (Declaration of Motorways) Order 2008 (S.I.
+No. 279 of 2008) was signed: it redesignated a number of roads, either already open, under construction or proposed, as motorways.
 A further proposed re-designation of roads was announced in September 2008.
 In December 2007, it was announced that a planned high quality dual carriageway scheme between Galway and Tuam would be built as a motorway, the first such new motorway project to be announced since the early 2000s.
 Another new motorway, the M20, is being planned as the main route between Cork and Limerick.
 The major inter-urban routes, most of the Cork to Tuam section of the Atlantic Corridor along the west coast and other routes will be motorway under these proposals.

 In 2019, there was approximately 1,000 km of motorway in Ireland:

 The M8 in County Tipperary with European route number.